Giordano Colli

-Giordano Colli (born 12 March 2000), is an Australian professional footballer who plays as a midfielder for Perth Glory.
+Giordano Colli (born 12 March 2000) is an Australian professional soccer player who plays as a midfielder.
 Giordano burst on to the scene after winning both the NPL Player of the Year and NPL Youth Player of the Year in his debut season for the Perth Glory NPL side.
 Giordano made his professional debut on 18 November 2020 against Shanghai Greenland Shenhua in the 2020 AFC Champions League.

 Club career

+Perth Glory

 Colli made his A-League debut for Perth Glory on 20 February 2022, coming off the bench against Brisbane Roar.
 On 3 April 2022, Colli scored his first professional goal with a free kick against Macarthur FC.
 On 23 October 2022, Colli scored his first A-League goal of the 2022/23 season against Central Coast Mariners.
-A week later on 30 October 2022, Colli scored a long-range effort against Adelaide United which was awarded the A-League Goal of the Week.
+A week later on 30 October 2022, Colli scored a long-range effort against Adelaide United which was awarded the A-League Goal of the Week and eventually Goal of the Season.
+On 22 October 2023, Colli started in Perth Glory's opening fixture of the season, providing an assist for Stefan Colakovski.